d12frosted/elpa-mirror/gnu/corfu-readme.txt

   use `use-package'.

+  Corfu is highly flexible and customizable via `corfu-*' customization variables, such that you can adapt it precisely to your requirements.
+However in order to quickly try out the Corfu completion package, it should be sufficient to activate `corfu-global-mode'.
+Then you experiment with manual completion for example in an Elisp buffer or in an Eshell or Shell buffer.
+For auto completion, set `corfu-auto=t' before turning on `corfu-global-mode'.

-  Corfu is highly flexible and customizable via `corfu-*' customization variables.
-For filtering I recommend to give Orderless completion a try, which is different from the familiar prefix TAB completion.
-Corfu can be used with the default completion styles, the use of Orderless is not a necessity.
+  If you start to configure the package more deeply, I recommend to give the Orderless completion style a try for filtering.
+Orderless completion is different from the familiar prefix TAB completion.
+Corfu can be used with the default completion styles.
+The use of Orderless is not a necessity.
 See also the [Corfu Wiki] for additional configuration tips.
 In particular the Lsp-mode configuration is documented in the Wiki.